Back to all posts

 PNG vs JPEG: Quality and The Compression Algorithms Decide Everything

 JPEG uses Discrete Cosine Transform (DCT).
 I have already said that its advantage is an excellent balance between quality and file size.
 The exact ratio depends on the program and settings you are using, but a typical JPEG image has a compression ratio of 10:1.
 So if you start with a 10 MB image and export it as a JPEG, you should end up with an image that is about 1 MB in size.
-This makes almost zero difference in quality, although it depends on the content and file type of the original image.
-One way or another, it will not be visible.

 Although the math behind it is complex, this compression algorithm looks at the entire image, determines which pixels in the image are similar enough to those around it, and combines the pixels into tiles (groups of pixels with the same value).

-PNG vs JPEG: Quality and The Compression Algorithms Decide EverythingThis method is extremely effective, but the information is lost that you can no longer recover.
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(7)This method is extremely effective, but the information is lost that you can no longer recover.
 JPEG images are lossy, meaning that once the image is saved, the lost data cannot be recovered.
 So, just like with a photocopy, every time you open and save a JPEG, it will look a little worse than before.

 For this reason, JPEG is not recommended as an archival image format because if you ever need to open it and make changes, you will again lose some of the image quality.
 Photo editors such as Luminar Neo help to get around this problem if you don't delete your original files because these editors only save the changes as metadata, not overwrite the original image.